IT compliance officer reviewing email security in office

 Recipient Authentication

-While account authentication is a standard for email clients, recipient authentication is a specific feature available through secure email solutions.
-It enables the sender to verify the identity of the recipient before they can gain access to an email by using aspects of multi-factor authentication (MFA).
+While account authentication is standard for email clients, recipient authentication is a specific feature of secure email solutions.
+It allows the sender to verify the recipient's identity before they can access the email using multi-factor authentication (MFA).

-MFA requires an individual to fulfil a minimum of two verification factors before they can access their message.
-This includes a combination of something you know (such as your email password), something you have (such as a phone or other digital device), or something you are (like a fingerprint or facial recognition).
+MFA requires at least two verification factors: something you know (like a password), something you have (such as a phone), or something you are (like a fingerprint).

-SMS verification, where the recipient must input a unique code sent to their device in order to access the email, therefore fulfilling the factor of ‘something you own’.
+• SMS verification, where the recipient must enter a code sent to their device.

 Email Revoke

-Revoke is common in many email clients, including Outlook and Gmail.
-However, their innate offering is available only under a certain set of circumstances.
-These stipulations include only being able to recall the email if the recipient has not yet opened it, and only if the recipient shares the same email provider as the sender.
+These include only being able to recall the email if the recipient hasn't opened it yet and if the recipient uses the same email provider.

-Secure email solutions are unique in that they can offer full email revocation, which allows senders to block access to a message they have sent even after it has been opened.
+Secure email solutions offer full email revocation, allowing you to block access to a message even after it's opened.

 What Else To Consider When Choosing A Secure Email Solution

 • Is the solution scalable for your business needs?
-For large organisations dealing with large numbers of email comms, choosing a product that can keep up with your output will be key to providing continuous and frictionless service.
-In this case, a secure email gateway with automation capabilities might be the best option.
+For large organisations with significant email traffic, a secure email gateway with automation capabilities might be ideal for continuous, seamless service.

-• Is it designed for your industry?
-Picking an email software that offers specific integrations and is already used by your peers strengthens your network of connections and streamlines the process of communicating with other providers and organisations.
-For example, our secure email solution, Mailock, is the industry standard for the financial industry and offers a unique integration with Unipass.
+• Is it tailored for your industry?
+Selecting email software that offers specific integrations and is used by peers strengthens connections and streamlines communication.
+For instance, our secure email solution, Mailock, is the industry standard for the financial sector and uniquely integrates with Unipass.

-• Does it help you with compliance?
-Regulated industries have obligations they must fulfil to remain compliant.
-For instance, The FCA mandates that all communications and proof-of-delivery must be recorded and retained for investment documentation.
-Choosing a secure email solution that offers auditing capabilities will be essential for meeting these requirements and avoiding costly fines.
+• Does it assist with compliance?
+Regulated industries must meet compliance requirements.
+For example, the FCA mandates that all communications and proof-of-delivery be recorded for investment documentation.
+A secure email solution with auditing capabilities is crucial to meet these requirements and avoid fines.

 Originally posted on 28 04 23